moons-14/cryptography/README.md

 [MOONS APPS](https://moonsnetwork.sakuraweb.com/apps/)

 # License
-The source code is licensed MIT.
-The website content is licensed CC BY 4.0,see LICENSE.
+This software is released under the MIT License, see LICENSE.